felipebarcelospro/shadcn-theme-creator-for-chrome/README.md

 </div>

-ShadCN Theme Creator for Chrome is a powerful extension designed to enhance your web development experience with ShadCN UI.
-This tool allows you to customize themes on websites using ShadCN UI in real-time, providing instant visual feedback and the ability to export your customizations for future use.
+Shadcn/UI Theme Creator for Chrome is a powerful extension designed to enhance your web development experience with Shadcn/UI UI.
+This tool allows you to customize themes on websites using Shadcn/UI UI in real-time, providing instant visual feedback and the ability to export your customizations for future use.

-### Why ShadCN Theme Creator?
+### Why Shadcn/UI Theme Creator?

 - 🚀 **Boost Productivity**: Quickly iterate through different theme options without changing code.
 - 🎨 **Visual Customization**: Intuitive color pickers for easy theme adjustments.